-1. Remove all existing Fortify Static Code Analyzer temporary files for the specified build ID.
 Always begin an analysis with this step to analyze a project with a previously used build ID.

+2. Translate the project code.

+'''

+sourceanalyzer -b MyProject <files to analyze>

+'''

-- 2. Translate the project code. - This step can consist of multiple calls to sourceanalyzer with the same build ID (except for dynamic languages including JavaScript/TypeScript, PHP, Python, and Ruby). - 3.
-Analyze the project code and save the results in a Fortify Project Results(FPR) file.
+For most languages, this step can consist of multiple calls to sourceanalyzer with the same build ID.
+For more details, see "Translation Phase" below.

+3. Analyze the project code and save the results in a Fortify Project Results(FPR) file.

+'''

+sourceanalyzer -b MyProject -scan -f MyResults.fpr

+'''

+For more information, see "Analysis Phase" on page 46.